kaiquesimao/kaiquesimao/README.md

 I follow the philosophy of Transhumanism.

-I love programming, especially the Mobile world.
+I love programming, especially the Mobile Stack.

 I like and study a lot about technology and the universe.

 My passion is to discover how things work and relate.

-He already carries out several projects using HTML, CSS, JavaScript/Typescript (React/Angular) technologies on the Frontend and Java on the Backend.
+I already carries out several projects using HTML, CSS, JavaScript/Typescript (React/Angular) technologies on Frontend and Java on Backend.

-Use Git and Github to version control code for personal projects and Azure Devops at work.
+Use Git and Github to code version control for personal projects and Azure Devops at work.

-I am proficient in OS Windows, and I am currently studying Linux and its distributions.
+I am proficient in OS Windows, and currently studying Linux and its distributions.

 Right now I'm specializing in Java with Spring Boot and Angular with Typescript.